Mirandadaa/mica-gd300/lectures/proj-loop.md

 [9 Squares Project](http://9-squares.tumblr.com) is a collaborative design project, which shows an interesting juxtaposition of various loops from different designers.
 Limiting color palettes is not only an aesthetic choice but also a workaround for a technical limitation of a gif format.

 I am sure you know a lot of [websites](http://behance.net/rafaelvarona) that feature [animated](http://www.slimjimstudios.com/) gifs.

-As many loops contain many smaller or secondary animation, it provides an opportunity for unique storytelling.
-Typically, animation is considered linear.
-You start playing and watch until the end and the story unfolds over time.
-You, as a viewer, are directed to watch animation in a particular order of shots or scenes that a director has set in advance.
-But in a loop, multiple stories are played at the same time.
-It is up to you to decide where to start and where to go next.
-The movement of your eyes will determine how you will experience the story, which may be different every time.

 ## Animated GIF